rsasaki913/ChemImgRecog/README.md

 <details open>
 <summary>Running</summary>

-Assume the structure of data directories is the following:
+Assume the structure of directories is the following:

 ```misc
 ~/